WWE SmackDown: Early years (1999–2002)

 In the 2004–05 season, SmackDown! had an average viewership of 5.1 million viewers, making it UPN's second-highest-rated series behind America's Next Top Model.
 With the cancellation of Star Trek: Enterprise, SmackDown! moved into its former timeslot on Friday nights for the 2005–06 season, beginning September 9, 2005.
 WWE subsequently announced that the show would be renamed Friday Night SmackDown! to emphasize the new scheduling.

 In January 2006, CBS Corporation and Warner Bros.
 Entertainment announced that UPN and The WB would merge to form a new network known as The CW that fall.
 As part of the announcement, The CW announced that it would renew Friday Night SmackDown! for two more seasons as part of its launch schedule—which drew from the strongest programs of its two predecessors.
-On September 22, 2006, Friday Night SmackDown! aired its first episode on The CW.
+On September 22, 2006, Friday Night SmackDown! aired its first ever episode on The CW.

 The CW declined to renew SmackDown, resulting in the series being picked up in October 2008 by MyNetworkTV, a second new network that had been formed by Fox Entertainment Group to take on former UPN and WB affiliates who were not selected to join The CW.
-Retaining its previous Friday-night time slot, the season premiere of SmackDown on MyNetworkTV was the highest-rated program in the fledgling network's history, with 3.2 million viewers.
+Retaining its previous Friday-night time slot, the season premiere of SmackDown on MyNetworkTV was the highest-rated program in that night on the network, with 3.2 million viewers.
 On March 20, 2009, SmackDown celebrated its 500th episode.